QucoxQucox

 In the app, users can perform equalizer setting, noise cancellation control, eartip fit test, touch control modification, and more.
 You can perform noise cancellation switching, play/pause music, previous/next song, answer/hang up call by performing gestures in the touch area of the earbuds.

-ANC Mode and Transparency Mode
+ANC Mode & Transparency Mode

 The noise cancellation performance of the Nothing Ear (2) is mediocre – usable but not great.
 After turning on the ANC mode in multiple noisy scenes, I found that the Ear (2) can significantly reduce environmental noise.
 Its 40dB noise cancellation depth can basically meet the needs of subways, offices and other scenes.
 However, they cannot completely block out the noise of the air conditioner when it is running.
 If I’m using Sony LinkBuds S or TOZO Golden X1 right now, I forget that the air conditioner is on.